yk313-ab454/LeukaemiaDifferentiationTherapy/README.md

 - java 8 installation is a requirement.

-- java should be added to environmental variables in windows and added to the Path in linux.
+- java should be added to environmental variables in windows or added to the Path in linux.

 - Refer to this link under “Preparing Data Files for GSEA” for description of file types that are input to gsea (gct, cls, chip) https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideFrame.html?_Other_Ways_to